Glioblastoma IDH wild-type (with dural tail)

 Additionally a right parietal parafalcine extra-axial, vividly enhancing mass is stable.
 It invades the superior sagittal sinus and extends into an overlying diploic space.

-Elsewhere, scattered foci of FLAIR hyperintensity are in keeping with chronic small vessel ischaemia.
+Elsewhere, scattered foci of FLAIR hyperintensity are in keeping with chronic small vessel ischemia.

 The patient went on to have a craniotomy and excision.
 Histology report: